-”Your Great Dane dog is 8.2 times more likely to die of bloat than the average dog”
+”Your Great Dane dog is 8.2 times more likely to die of bloat than any other dog”

 according to Universities Federation for Animal Welfare.

-The number of Great Dane bloat deaths are huge making bloat, the giant’s top slayer.
+The number of Great Dane bloat deaths are huge making bloat, this Giant’s top slayer.
 Besides Great Dane, bloat is also found in other large and giant sized deep chested canines.
 But the prevalence of bloat in Great Danes as gauged from the Great Dane bloat statistics, make it the most perilous bug for your Great Dane.

-Learn everything on bloat in the article and save your Great Dane dog from the utmost dangerous situation.
+Learn everything on bloat in the article and save your Great Dane dog from the utmost dangerous situation it might develop.

 Great Dane bloat statistics